uc-cdis/gen3.org/content/resources/developer/dev-introduction.md

 {{% markdownwrapper %}}
 # Intro to Development on Gen3

+This document outlines best practices and requirements to follow for developers working on the Gen3 stack, including topics from general development guidelines, to our standard git workflows, to repository structure, and more.

 ## General Development Philosophy

 We summarize best development practices with three central tenets (in no